 https://www.inthestudio.net/wp-content/uploads/2015/07/GRAND-FUNK-sddefault.jpg 480 640 In The Studio with Redbeard https://www.inthestudio.net/wp-content/uploads/2017/01/ITS-COLOR-white-studio.png In The Studio with Redbeard2020-06-14 20:05:282022-04-17 16:56:53Grand Funk- Closer to Home- Mark Farner, Don Brewer

-Grand Funk fiftieth anniversary with Mark Farner and Don Brewer.
+Grand Funk Railroad "Closer to Home" interview with Mark Farner and Don Brewer In the Studio.

 It happened to Elton John, Rod Stewart, Billy Joel, Bruce Springsteen, Bryan Adams, Sting, and most recently U2: US radio and music video outlets overplaying the hits by these most popular musicians, in the programmers' misguided attempts at gaining a bigger audience.
 But the unfortunate by-product is that these listeners/viewers burn out on the saturation repetition to the peril of the musicians, and the predictable backlash unfortunately is misdirected at the musicians, who had no control over how their songs were appropriated.
 No one on the planet knows this better now than my guest Phil Collins.